Delicode/signals_serverside_tracking/serverside_tracking_api.md

 After this message, the server will be sending data related to all the locations specified in the request.

-The locations parameters must be a valid location ids for your current token.
+The location parameters must be valid location ids for your current token.

 Additional "realtime_register" messages from the same socket will be ignored after a registration has been finished once.